gcb-hub/BLISS/BENCHMARK.md

 | Disease key | `Disease indication ID` (EFO/MONDO) | `indication_mesh_id` (MeSH) |
 | Positive label | membership in the universe | the `succ_3_a` flag (reached approval) |

-The 6k is Trajanoska's table plus manually curated 2023–2026 FDA approvals.
+The 6k is Trajanoska's table plus manually curated recent FDA approvals.
 The 13k is used as-is — its failures give a real negative class the all-approvals 6k cannot.